Hamburger

 Virtual Collection Center

-The Virtual Collection Center is an online platform established by the Puerto Rico Treasury Department which allows for the payment of service charges imposed by the Puerto Rico Treasury Department on taxpayers seeking administrative determinations (e.g., private letter rulings) and similar transactions.
-Registration with the Virtual Collection Office is not mandatory and the Virtual Collection Center is expected to be fully phased out by the SURI platform in the coming years.
+The Virtual Collection Center is an online platform established by the Puerto Rico Treasury Department which allows for the payment of service charges imposed by the Puerto Rico Treasury Department on taxpayers seeking administrative determinations (eg, private letter rulings) and similar transactions.
+Registration with the Virtual Collection Office is not mandatory.

-A business that intends to operate in Puerto Rico will be considered a "merchant" (subject to certain exceptions) and will be required to register with the Puerto Rico Treasury Department as a merchant through the SURI platform.
-Upon registration of a sales and use tax account, the Puerto Rico Treasury Department will issue a Merchant's Registry Certificate which will designate the merchant as one required to withhold sales and use tax, or one exempt from making such withholding.
-The Merchant's Registry Certificate may also designate the business as an exhibitor, or temporary business, as applicable.
-When opening bank accounts and in the ordinary course of business, the Merchant's Registry Certificate will often be required.
+A business that intends to operate in Puerto Rico will generally be considered a "merchant" (subject to certain exceptions) and will generally be required to register with the Puerto Rico Treasury Department as a merchant through the SURI platform.
+Upon registration of a sales and use tax account, the Puerto Rico Treasury Department will issue a Merchant's Registration Certificate which will designate the merchant as one required to collect sales and use tax, or one exempt from making such collection.
+The Merchant's Registration Certificate may also designate the business as an exhibitor, or temporary business, as applicable.
+When opening bank accounts and in the ordinary course of business, the Merchant's Registration Certificate will often be required.
 In fact, it should be visibly displayed at the premises in Puerto Rico and failure to do so could result in fines.

 Waiver Certificate for Entities Rendering Services